AresSec/SecurityRAT/README.md

  * The CAS authentication was removed and needs to be reimplemented
  * Some administration features (health, configuration, etc.) are not available via the SPA because the DTO-structure and endpoint names have changed.
+ * Elasticsearch configuration class has been removed temporary, otherwise production builds won't start successfully.
+Further investigation required.
+ * If you work with `npx grunt serve`, you may switch from the dynamically served web application to the static one that is included in the SecurityRAT backend (on a full page reload).
+Those missing paths require further configuration in the grunt config.